dell-cloud-marketplace/docker-spree/README.md

     spree_sample:load

-Please note the updated changes will require a Rails Server restart.
+Please note the updated changes will require a Rails Server restart from the container.

 ###Customisation